 Disk I/O speed determines how fast your websites, emails, and scripts are allowed to perform read/write operations on the server.
-The more, the better.
+More is usually better, but not always.

 Providing higher Disk I/O is expensive.
-This is why most providers don't allow more than 1 MB/s Disk I/O on their servers.
+Most providers don't allow more than 1 MB/s Disk I/O on their servers.

 We use powerful NVMe SSD, which grants an abundance of Disk I/O speed on our servers.
 We pass this benefit on to our users without charging them anything extra.
 As a result, your websites and scripts will run faster and gain higher search engine rankings on Google and other search providers.